Wildlife & Nature

 Bidding the fishermen and their families’ farewell, you continue to your new hotel to check in.
 After a little time to refresh and to have some lunch, you'll continue to Polonnaruwa at about 2pm in order to explore the ancient ruins.
 Polonnaruwa was the capital from the 10th – 12th centuries, following the decline of Anuradhapura.
 Here you can explore many monuments which pay great testimony to the city’s important role in Sri Lanka’s history, such as the Royal Palace complex and the Gal Vihare complex, with four impressive Buddha images cut from a single slab of granite.
 In the late afternoon you will transfer back to your accommodation in Polonnaruwa.

-Sudu Araliya Hotel (AAA) - 1 night - Swimming Pool (B)
+Sudu Araliya Hotel or similar (AAA) - 1 night - Swimming Pool (B)

 This morning you explore Dambulla properly, to learn its fascinating history.
 The Sinhalese King, Valagam Bahu, took refuge here when he was ousted from his capital.
 He transformed the five caves of this granite outcrop into a rock temple, decorated by statues of Buddha and frescoes, some of which are over 2000 years old but still as brightly painted as ever.
 The steep 150m ascent to the top of the rock rewards you with more magnificent views down to the jungle and forest below.
 You then travel southward along the main trunk road to Sri Lanka’s second city, Kandy, a journey of around two hours.
 You'll pass through a fertile spice-growing area and plantations where coffee, cacao and rubber are cultivated.